86% of businesses will run their apps purely through SaaS after 2022.

 Yet, it can make a huge impact on conversions, sales, and other KPIs.

-1. Include calls to action on every page to maximize actions users take.
+- Include calls to action on every page to maximize the actions users take.

-5. Use power words throughout copy to improve its meaning and impact on readers.
+- Use power words throughout the copy to improve its meaning and impact on readers.

-7. Ask questions customers are thinking or ones which relate to their situation.
+- Ask questions customers are thinking or ones that relate to their situation.

-8. Place the most important words and CTAs where users eyes tend to go first on a web page.
+- Place the most important words and CTAs where users’ eyes tend to go first on a web page.

-10. Brag about big clients and the success your platform has brought to other as social proof.
+- Brag about big clients and the success your platform has brought to others as social proof.